unvibe/unvibe/README.md

 - [ ] Enable per-project and per-thread context settings
 - [ ] Make next.js plugin
 - [ ] Make react-router plugin

+## Contributing

+check the [contributing guide](/CONTRIBUTING.md) for more details.

+## Roadmap

+These are the hardest to solve right now, so for now im sticking to the TODOs above, once these are done, I will start working on the roadmap items.

+- [ ] Fix all llm providers (gemini, ollama, anthropic, etc...)
+- [ ] Enable llm image output
+- [ ] Enable Audio/Video input and output
+- [ ] Enable Custom workflows (more than just visual/files/threads flows)